-In October 2018, APH obtained control of a newly formed entity called Access Explorer, Inc. The entity was formed for the purpose of developing mapping technology for various venues.
-In March 2020, Access Explorer, Inc. changed its name to GoodMaps Inc. (GM).
+In October 2018, APH obtained control of a newly formed entity called Access Explorer, Inc. In March 2020, Access Explorer, Inc. changed its name to GoodMaps Inc. (GM).
+GM develops and maintains accessible mapping technology for indoor navigation, designed to empower everyone with the freedom and autonomy to discover the world around them.

-The consolidated financial statements include the accounts of the American Printing House for the Blind, Inc. and its wholly-owned subsidiary, GoodMaps Inc. (collectively, the Organization).
+The consolidated financial statements include the accounts of the APH and its wholly-owned subsidiary, GM (collectively, the Organization).
 Significant intercompany transactions and accounts have been eliminated.